isomerpages/moe-junyuansec/_our-programmes/Learning for Life Programme (LLP).md

 <li>Enable Others to Act</li>
 <li>Encourage the Heart</li>
 </ul>
-<p><strong>The Leadership Development Roadmap</strong></p>
+<p><strong>Our Junyuan Leadership Development Roadmap</strong></p>
+*Leadership is a continuous learning journey.*

+<p>We believe leadership is not positional, and that every student has the potential within them to be a leader.
+We hope to nurture our student leaders to be concerned citizens and active contributors to the community.</p>

 <img src="/images/llp1.jpg">
-<p>We believe leadership is not positional, and that every student has the potential within them to be a leader.
-Through various structured leadership training, learning programmes and opportunities, we hope to nurture our student leaders to be concerned citizens and active contributors.</p>
 <h4><strong>Leadership Training</strong></h4>
 <p>All students in Junyuan go through a structured developmental leadership training.</p>
 <p>Cohort trainings on the Five Practices of Exemplary Leadership are conducted every year.</p>